Taco Bell Power Bowl (Steak)

 Maybe I haven’t made it totally clear just how much I love tacos!
 Try out my 7 Layer Taco Dip, or this unbelievably tasty and filling Taco Pasta Salad.

-• Mexican Red Rice and Black Beans – Some tangy and spicy red rice and savory beans are the perfect base to this masterpiece.
+• Mexican Red Rice and Black Beans – Some tangy and spicy red rice and savory beans are the perfect base for your homemade Taco Bell protein bowl.

-You could use white or brown rice, if preferred, and red beans if they’re your fave.
-Just remember that it won’t taste just like the restaurant.
+You could use white or brown rice if preferred, and red beans if they’re your fave.
+Just remember that it won’t taste just like the restaurant version.

 • Steak – I grilled up a New York strip steak, but you can use your favorite cut!
 And if you have some steak leftover from a previous dinner?
 Throw it right in!

-• Veggies – We’ll need a combination of lettuce, tomatoes, chives, avocados, and jalapeños to make up the bowl and the dressing.
+• Veggies – We’ll need a combination of lettuce, tomatoes, chives, avocados, and jalapeños to make up the Taco Bell bowls and the dressing.

 You can always choose a less spicy pepper for the dressing, like a banana pepper — be sure to remove the seeds!